White nationalists rally at University of Virginia

 Mike Signer, the mayor of Charlottesville, issued this statement: "I have seen tonight the images of torches on the grounds of the University of Virginia.
 When I think of torches, I want to think of the Statue of Liberty.
 When I think of candlelight, I want to think of prayer vigils.
 Today, in 2017, we are instead seeing a cowardly parade of hatred, bigotry, racism and intolerance march down the lawns of the architect of our Bill of Rights.
 Everyone has a right under the First Amendment to express their opinion peaceably, so here's mine: not only as the mayor of Charlottesville, but as a UVA faculty member and alumnus, I am beyond disgusted by this unsanctioned and despicable display of visual intimidation on a college campus."

-Some in Charlottesville have been trying (without success) to get courts to ban Saturday's rallies.
+Some in Charlottesville tried (without success) to get courts to ban Saturday's rallies.
 Sullivan, in statements prior to Friday's march, condemned the ideas behind the planned rallies, but also defended the right of the white nationalists to express their views.

 "UVA is public in the most profound and meaningful sense of that word; we are committed to the public good, and we seek to recognize and represent the great diversity of the public in our commonwealth and in the country," said one earlier statement.
 "We believe that diversity is an essential element of excellence, and that intolerance and exclusion inhibit progress.
 We also support the First Amendment rights to free speech and assembly.
 These rights belong to the 'Unite the Right' activists who will express their beliefs, and to the many others who disagree with them."